efasel/anyconnect-vagrant/README.md

 # About anyconnect-vagrant
 This project allows Cisco Anyconnect and Traps/Cortex to run in a VM using Vagrant.

+**Please note: you need to stay logged in into the VM as long as you want to use the VPN.
+On logout the VPN connection is automatically disconnected!**

 Currently, all DNS traffic is sent through the VPN.

 To establish or tear down the VPN connection you can use the following scripts:

 ## `vpn-up.sh`

+This script has to be executed locally on the host.
+But it only works if you are otherwise logged in into the VM.

 e.g. `./vpn-up.sh {profile name} {username} {password}`